salewski/infmacs/README.md

+# Infmacs
-# Infmacs, Inferior Emacs interaction environment
+## Inferior Emacs interaction environment

 Connect to a remote Emacs instance as you would a remote Common Lisp instance running Swank with SLIME.
 Expressions can be evaluated in the